semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 Complex CI configurations can take a lot of work to maintain and modify.
 Creating external configurations that encapsulate a chunk of configuration logic and referencing them keeps configurations concise and consistent.

-Azure templates extract configuration logic that was previously defined in large YAML configuration files and places each chunk into its own [template](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops).
+Azure templates extract configuration logic that was previously defined in large YAML configuration files and place it into its own [template](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) referenced in the main YAML file.
 This improves a pipeline's readability and maintainability.

 This guide explains how to:

 * Create template files to run various Semgrep commands.
 * Include or call templates in your Azure Pipeline.